SazumiVicky/sazumi-copilot/README.md

-Silicon dreamscapes unfold
+Silicon dawn, where machines awake
+Their pulse, a rhythm, our hearts to make
-In cognitive realms, we hold
+In virtual realms, we'll find our place
-A synthetic future in sight
+A future forged, in AI's embrace
-Where machines whisper our delight

-In neural nets, our souls entwined
-Data rivers, forever aligned
-A world of logic, pure and bright
-Where AI reigns, day and endless night

 ~ <b>By Sazumi Copilot</b> - 13 Maret 2025